01PrathamS/image_generation_RUST/README.md

 # image_generation_RUST

-Image generation with Rust
+This project focuses on:

+- Efficient data processing using Rust
+- Training a generative model to synthesize human face images from embeddings

 ---

-## Task 1: Feature Extraction & Preprocessing

-To efficiently extract features, I handled several edge cases such as:
+### Task 1: Face Dataset Creation (Rust)

+> Goal: Write a Rust program that runs inference on a face detector and crops valid face images from a batch.
+Use the WIDER FACE dataset and handle edge cases effectively.

+While I faced technical issues integrating `opencv` and `torch-sys` crates (cargo could not build them correctly despite several clean builds), I implemented the core face processing logic using Python and focused heavily on the **edge case handling** as required by the task:

-- Confidence threshold (0.83)
+- Confidence thresholding (set to 0.83)
-- Frontal face detection
-- Filtering blurry images
+- Filtering out blurry images
+- Cropping only **frontal** and **single-face** images

-**These preprocessing steps significantly improve the quality of generated images — up to 5× better than raw inputs.**
+These decisions significantly improve the quality and usability of the dataset compared to using raw face detections.

 ### Examples: